-- Live Lessons – Thinkific has direct integration with Zoom which allows you to offer live lessons inside your courses.
+- Live Lessons – Thinkific has direct integration with Zoom, allowing you to offer live lessons inside your courses.

-- Advanced Quizzes – Thinkific supports important quizzing features like importing from Excel and randomised questions.
+- Advanced Quizzes – Thinkific supports important quizzing features like importing from Excel and randomized questions.
 If you need even more firepower, you can integrate with Brillium, a full-blown exam solution.

-- Certificates – You can create and send certificates to your students automatically.
+- Certificates – You can create and send course completion certificates to your students automatically.

 - Groups – You can organize your learners into cohorts for tracking and reporting purposes.

-Plus the paid plans are super reasonable as well.
-Their Basic plan costs $49/month and the Pro Plan costs $99/month and unlike Kajabi, there is no limit on the number of courses or students you can have in your school.
+Plus, the paid plans are super reasonable as well.
+Their Basic plan costs $49/month, and the Pro plan costs $99/month.
+Unlike Kajabi, there is no limit on the number of courses or students you can have in your online school.

-Thinkific is ideal for anyone who is looking for an online course platform and not an all-in-one platform.
-Plus it is more reasonably priced which makes it one of the best alternatives to Kajabi for beginners.
+Thinkific is ideal for anyone looking for a standalone online course platform and not an all-in-one platform.
+Plus, it is more reasonably priced, making it one of the best alternatives to Kajabi for beginners.

-Want to know more?
+Want to know more about Thinkific?
 Take a look at our detailed Kajabi vs Thinkific comparison.

 Teachable is another popular online course platform that, like Thinkific, is focused on offering only the core features of creating and selling an online course.

 So you get more of a learning management system along with the essential tools for selling your courses.
-You won’t get features for email automation or sales funnel creation.
+However, you won’t get email automation, or sales funnel creation features.

 Additionally, you can deliver your content to your members through its well-designed course player.
-The course player is mobile responsive but then, you don’t have any mobile apps for your students to access your courses.
+The course player is mobile responsive, but you don’t get mobile apps for your students.

 In addition, Teachable offers features for marketing and selling your courses – sales page builder, bundles, coupons, 1-step checkout pages, 1-click upsells, EU VAT handling, affiliate marketing tools, etc.

 Finally, Teachable has a flexible pricing model.
-The Basic plan costs $39/month (+5% transaction fee) and offers all the necessary features you need to create and launch your online course.
+It has a genuine free plan (10% transaction fee) that offers all the core features and allows you to create unlimited courses and have unlimited students.

-Want to know more?
-Take a look at our detailed Kajabi vs Teachable comparison.
+Want to learn more about Teachable?
+Read our detailed Kajabi vs Teachable comparison.

 Kartra presents itself as an all-in-one online business platform and has emerged as one of the most popular Kajabi alternatives over the past couple of years.

-Another difference is that Kartra is first a sales & marketing platform and so it offers a more powerful and extensive range of features including better email marketing automation tools.
+Another difference is that Kartra is first a sales and marketing platform, and so it offers a more robust and extensive range of features, including better marketing automation tools.

-On top of that, there are some other features that are either lacking or missing in Kajabi:
+On top of that, some other features are either lacking or missing in Kajabi:

-- Shopping Cart – It has a much larger library of checkout page templates, offers more flexible pricing options, includes EU VAT support as well as has more powerful affiliate marketing tools.
+- Checkout Pages – It has a much bigger library of checkout page templates, offers more flexible pricing options, includes sales tax support, and has more powerful affiliate marketing tools.

-- Video Marketing – Kartra lets you insert lead capture forms, display call-to-actions as well as tag your viewers based on how they interact with your video.
+- Video Marketing – Kartra lets you insert lead capture forms, display call-to-actions, and tag your viewers based on how they interact with your video.